 - Next, slice all strawberries and rhubarb and place in dish.
 Sprinkle them with the cinnamon and salt.
 Top with the maple syrup and give them a good toss.
 Set the dish aside.

-3. In a medium or small mixing bowl, place all crumble ingredients other than the chopped walnuts.
+3. Place all crumble ingredients other than the chopped walnuts in a medium or small mixing bowl.
 Use your hands to combine and create a crumbled texture with the ingredients.

 4. Spread the crumble over the top of the strawberries and rhubarb evenly so the first layer is covered.